ascorbic/unpic/README.md

   provide the image API, most commonly Imgix.
 In most cases they support the same API, but in others they may proxy the image through their own CDN, or use a different API.
+- **Why would I use this instead of the CDN's own SDK?** If you you know that your images will all come from one CDN, then you probably should use the CDN's own SDK.
+This library is designed to work with images from multiple CDNs, and to work with images that may or may not be from a CDN.
+It is particularly useful for images that may come from an arbitrary source, such as a CMS.
+It is also useful for parsing URLs that may already have transforms applied, because most CDN SDKs will not parse these URLs correctly.
 - **Can you add support for CDN X?** If it supports a URL API and has a public domain by which it can be identified then yes, please open an issue or PR.
 - **Can you add my domain to CDN X?** If you provide a service where end-users